 To professionalize Angel investment in Canada and evolve it into a new asset class of investment.

-To establish a national, broad based, community of Angel investors in Canada and connect them into their peers and the greater early-stage funding ecosystem so they can support the growth and development of innovative Canadian entrepreneurs and companies, and supporting the ongoing evolution of that community through research, education and public policy.
+To establish a national, broad based, community of Angel investors in Canada and connect them to their peers and the greater early-stage funding ecosystem so they can support the growth and development of innovative Canadian entrepreneurs and companies, and supporting the ongoing evolution of that community through research, education and public policy.

 Angels are often experienced, well-educated, high-net-worth professionals who invest their own funds in the businesses of unrelated individuals.